 In life skills classes, campers in the throes of adolescence learn facts about sexuality and have the chance to speak openly about it.
-Myths about HIV/AIDS are replaced with objective knowledge, and understanding helps mitigate social stigmas.
+Myths about HIV/AIDS are replaced with objective knowledge.
+Understanding helps mitigate social stigmas.
 Kids who are infected learn how to live longer and more productive lives.
-Boys learn to respect girls, girls to respect themselves.
+Boys learn to respect girls, girls to learn respect themselves.

 Life skills learning flows into the larger camping experience through arts and crafts, storytelling, poetry, theater, and other activities that to the campers appear to be pure fun.
 As campers develop trust in their counselors, a variety of settings lend themselves to uncovering and healing scars of abuse.
-A typical schedule would include Sports, Drums and Dancing, Nutrition, Arts & Crafts, Adventure-Teamwork, Swimming (season-dependent), and Life Skills (proper nutrition/hygiene, HIV/AIDS awareness and prevention, healthy sexuality, gender stereotypes, etc.).
+A typical schedule would include Sports and Adventure, Theatre, Nutrition, Arts & Crafts, Yoga, Swimming (season-dependent), and Life Skills (proper nutrition/hygiene, HIV/AIDS awareness and prevention, healthy sexuality, gender stereotypes, etc.).
 Life skills tools are part of the fabric woven into every activity every day.

 Typical Daily Schedule at Camp